 People on withdrawal boards sometime “cop” to having taken something to sleep in addition to whatever it is they’re withdrawing from.
 When they do this they are invariably responded to with a scolding and warnings of gloom and doom.
 It’s really a rather dangerous and knee-jerk reaction.
 Insomnia can truly be dangerous and ugly.
 And controlling others choices on how to take care of themselves is, well, another form of coercion much like we find when we are first told we need drugs.
 You must take these drugs/You must not take these drugs.
 Both commands deny choice to the individual.

-I believe each and every one of us know what is best for us.
+We all know what is best for us.
 Learning to listen to our body is part of healing — the most fundamental part of healing, really.
 That means listening to yourself over everyone else and it also means learning to trust that others too ultimately know what is best for them.
 It means NOT forcing your opinion on them when it comes to the care of their own body.

 Someone the other day admitted to taking a benzo for sleep on a withdrawal board I visit from time to time.
 She was not a benzo user but someone coming off other psych meds.
 She was simply not sleeping.
 Some people thought this was a very bad idea and let her know that.
 This is something I’ve seen play out many many times on withdrawal boards.
 I’m not denying that we need to be careful with any substance we choose to put into our bodies, but I do feel strongly that people have the right to make their own choices.
 Always.
 And when people are going through something as difficult, as well as potentially dangerous, as psych drug withdrawal can be they need to be able to speak openly without fear of condemnation with the people they go to for support.

 I responded with something like this to the thread — I’ve made a lot of edits for the post and it should be clear the post is now a response to what I’ve witnessed over the years on many boards.
 It’s not just a response to what happened the other day: